SenseLogic/LINGUI/README.md

 Lingui converts human-readable translation scripts into compilable D/C# code which can be directly integrated into the localized application.

-Its minimalistic syntax is designed to allow professional translators to specify static and parametric translations in a simple way.
+Its minimalistic syntax is designed to allow professional translators to specify both static and parametric translations in a simple way.

 ## Sample